 sudo kill -9 6171.
 Repeat the process until the

-fuser command output is empty and you are ready to run those experiments again.
+fuser command output is empty, and you are ready to run those experiments again.

-A lot of times I find myself using the DataImageGenerator, which is quite handy class allowing us to easily apply the image augmentation on the fly, with a lot of build-in pre-processing features.
+A lot of times I find myself using the DataImageGenerator, which is quite a handy class allowing us to easily apply the image augmentation on the fly, with a lot of built-in pre-processing features.
 Using the mentioned class, we are also faced with the increased processing complexity, which in most cases turns out to be the bottleneck in the whole training process.
 We can overcome this with the utilization of the workers and use_multiprocessing parameters in fit_generator function.
 Setting the workers parameter to a higher number and enabling the use_multiprocessing usually fixed the problem.
 But careful!
 In my experience, the use of the mentioned parameters with the combination of pre-mature termination of the running process with the Ctrl-C shortcut also often results in hanging the python process.
 So, we are again left with a bunch of processes to kill them manually.
 My advice, in this case, would be to comment out the used workers and use_multiprocessing parameters when you are in the phase of developing the experiments and enable them when you are conducting final runs of experiments.

 That is it!
-In the comments below, let me know, with what kind of problems are you facing when developing new machine learning experiments?
+In the comments below, let me know, what kind of problems are you facing when developing new machine learning experiments?
 How do you tackle them?